exploratory-io/book/tutorials/flight2.md

 ![](images/flight-filter-rank-chart.png)

 But looks like the result is actually the best 10, not the worst 10, because the less the arrival time means the earlier the flights actually had arrived in this context.
-Given all the numbers are actually negative that means they have arrived earlier than expected.
-So, basically we want to flip the order.
-To do that, you can use ‘desc()’ function like below.
+So, let's flip the order with ‘desc()’ function like below.

 ```
 filter(min_rank(desc(ARR_DELAY)) <= 10)